Friendly Fraud

 - Prevent with clear descriptors, easy refunds, and purchase confirmations

-- Different from first-party fraud (never-pay schemes) and third-party fraud (stolen identity)
+- A subset of first-party fraud (customer = fraudster).
+Different from third-party fraud (stolen identity)

 Your customer bought it.
 Used it.
 Then called their bank and said they didn't.